christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 - packages installed via `pip` are global to all `conda` environments, so they do not benefit from `conda` separation of packages

-- packages installed via `conda` in the default/root environment are also global to all `conda` environments, but `conda list` does not reference them
+- packages installed via `conda` in the default/root `conda` environment are also global to all `conda` environments, but `conda list` does not reference them

-- some Python executables installed prio to `conda` setup might use the previous Python environment, in particular the previous packages.
+- some Python executables installed prior to `conda` setup might use the previous Python environment, in particular the previous packages.

 - last, environment variable PYTHONPATH is still active in `conda` environment.
 Cross directory references should be avoided when using  virtual environments because they are not consistent with the behavior of virtual environments.